DoubleSpeak/GitDiff9/README.md

 ![Icon](http://injectionforxcode.johnholdsworth.com/gitdiff2.png)

 Lines that have been changed are highlighted in amber, new lines highighted in blue.
 Code lint suggestions are highlighted in dark blue and lines with a recent commit (the last 7 days by default) are highlighted in light green, fading with time.
 If you would like to revert the code change or apply the lint suggestion, hover over the highlight until a button appears and press it.
-See the document "LunnumberPlugin.pages for details about the XPC based architecture.
+See the document "LineNumberPlugin.pages" for details about the XPC based architecture.